 Little remains of the wall today.
 The two best sections are near the Tower of London: one close to Tower Hill underground station, and the other behind the Grange Hotel on nearby Cooper’s Row.
 Much of what you see now is medieval, but the square stone blocks at the base, and the rows of red tiles, are Roman.

 It was when I was looking at these sections of wall that I spotted an information board for the London Wall Walk, a self-guided trail around the line of the walls.
 That’s one for me to follow next time I go to London.
-And, who knows, some more Roman remains might have been unearthed by then!
+And, who knows, some more of Roman London might have been unearthed by then!